ejparnell/understanding-binary-python/README.md

 binary_number_15 = '1111'
 ```

 We can use the built in Python function `int()` to convert a decimal number to binary. by default, `int()` converts a number to a base-10 number which is the decimal system.
 However, we can change that behavior by passing in a second argument to `int()`.
-However, we can change that default behavior of converting to a base-10 number to a base-2 number by passing in a second argument to `int()`.

 ```python
 binary_number_15 = '1111'
 decimal_number_15 = int(binary_number_15, 2)
 ```

+> Notice that we are representing the binary number as a string.
+We do this because if we were to represent the binary number as an integer, Python would interpret it as a decimal number.
+We can also use the `0b` prefix to represent binary numbers in Python.
+For example, `0b1111` is the binary representation of the decimal number `15`.

 By printing `decimal_number_15`, we should see `15` as the output.
 It's just that simple!